Introduction to the chaotic dynamics of classical Hamiltonian systems and to the spectral properties of their quantum counterparts.

 Theory demonstrated by practical problems solved on computers ("hands-on").

 Classical theoretical mechanics, quantum mechanics and programming.
-This lecture is intended for students of the 3rd year of bachelor studies, for master students, and for everyone interested in the topic.
+The course is intended for students master and doctoral students of theoretical programmes. but everybody interested in the topic is welcome.

 Symplectic maps, variational principles, and transport